 One thing I am working on with my kids now is their decision making skills.
 Trying to get them to realize that some things are more important than others.
-Also that although they may really want something that sometimes getting what they need is more important.
+Also the idea that although they may really want something, be that new Pokemon cards from somewhere like Pokeflip, or the latest gadget that they insist everyone else has, that sometimes getting what they need is more important.
 I try to do this in a number of ways.
 I don’t think there is one way this lesson can be taught.

 1. I may tell them no they don’t need something they are asking for because they need something else.